aleksandrbazhin/tilepipe_site/tutorial.md

 ### Generation settings
 #### Randomization
 Both merge and overlay generation types have the random settings.
-“What random are you talking about?”, you might say.If you’ve noticed, in all input drawings the parts are placed in a row.
+“What random are you talking about?”, you might say.
+If you’ve noticed, in all input drawings the parts are placed in a row.
 Just add another row with altered parts to the image and the TilePipe will substitute random tile parts for every generated tile.
 You can use some predefined integer random seed to consistently substitute the same variants in the same tiles.
 It can be really useful, sometimes, trust me.
 While you don’t have a second row in your image, the random options is disabled.
-Randomisation is enabled if the aspect ratio of the input image suggests multiple rows with the chosen preset.
+Randomisation is enabled if the aspect ratio of the input image suggests multiple rows with the chosen preset, i.e. if the input for 4 quarter preset has the aspect ration more than 1:4.
 ![example for randomization with 4 quarters](images/generated_random.png)

 #### Overlay merge options